 - a.
-Upon an employee's request for PDL leave, transfer, or reasonable accommodation, the Director of Administrative Services will inform the employee within five (5) business days whether the employee is entitled to the leave, transfer or accommodation.
-If the Director of Administrative Services determines that the employee is not eligible, the employee will be informed of the reasons for ineligibility, including any additional information required from the employee.
-The employee may appeal the decision to the Director of Administrative Services within 15 days of notice of the denial.
-Upon receipt of an appeal, the Director of Administrative Services shall provide the appeal to the Chief Executive Officer or to the Chief Executive Officer's designee for final determination. - b.
+Upon an employee's request for PDL leave, transfer, or reasonable accommodation, the Director of Human Resources will inform the employee within five (5) business days whether the employee is entitled to the leave, transfer or accommodation.
+If the Director of Human Resources determines that the employee is not eligible, the employee will be informed of the reasons for ineligibility, including any additional information required from the employee.
+The employee may appeal the decision to the Director of Human Resources within 15 days of notice of the denial.
+Upon receipt of an appeal, the Director of Human Resources shall provide the appeal to the Chief Executive Officer's designee for final determination. - b.
 OCERS is responsible for designating time off work, paid or unpaid, as FMLA/PDL leave, and for giving the employee notice of whether the time off has been designated as FMLA/PDL leave or not.
 OCERS may conditionally designate time off work as FMLA/PDL leave pending receipt of appropriate medical certification and eligibility determination. - c.
-If OCERS learns that an employee's absence was for a FMLA/PDL leave-qualifying purpose after the absence has begun, OCERS may, in its discretion, retroactively designate the entire absence or some portion of the time off work as FMLA/PDL leave, to the extent that the period qualified as FMLA/PDL leave, and as long as a late designation did not cause an employee to take leave the employee would not have taken if she had known the leave would be counted against the employee's FMLA/PDL entitlement. - d.
+If OCERS learns that an employee's absence was for a FMLA/PDL leave-qualifying purpose after the absence has begun, OCERS may, in its discretion, retroactively designate the entire absence or some portion of the time off work as FMLA/PDL leave, to the extent that the period qualified as FMLA/PDL leave, and as long as a late designation did not cause an employee to take leave she would not have taken if the employee had known the leave would be counted against the employee's FMLA/PDL entitlement. - d.
 An eligible employee who takes a leave for an FMLA/PDL leave-qualifying reason cannot avoid having the time counted against the employee's FMLA/PDL entitlement by stating he/she does not want it considered as FMLA/PDL leave.